USS Pampanito Identification Friend or Foe (IFF) Replacement

 - MG set for ABK.
 She may have used a battery tap that still exists and runs to the galley, but this may have been only for the VHF radio.
 The battery tap could have been only the emergency power.
 We have not found a location for a foundation or source of 120vdc power for a MG set.
 We are working with the assumption that she had an MG set.

 - The antenna and shear valve are missing.
-There is a manual for the antenna in the container behind USS Bowfin's offices.
-We are waiting to borrow this to scan for the Bowfin crew to get the paper frozen since there was active insect damage on this and the other books stored in the container.
-If we get this, we can probably replicate the antenna.
-We have the VHF antenna and shear valve that can be copied as well.
+We copied a manual for the antenna from USS Bowfin.
+We can probably replicate the antenna.
+We one each of the VHF antenna and shear valve that can be copied as well.
 FYI, we are not sure that in 1955 they did not take the VHF antenna and that the one of the boat is actually the IFF antenna.
 They are very close in wavelength and the piping from the shears would indicate that they took the wrong one.

 - The cable that ran from the junction box between the sonar and radar in the conning tower to a missing junction box in the control room needs to be replaced.
 The original BN control box and IFF In Use indicator are still mounted and wired in the conning tower.
 The original BN control box is still located in the control room, but only one of the cables was left in place.